Home RecipesDessertsSpooky Eye Pies

 Use Pre-Made Pie Tarts Shells

-These frozen tart shells by Dutch Ann give you a head start by providing a perfect-sized base for your pies.
+These frozen tart shells by Dutch Ann give you a head start by providing a perfectly sized base for your pies.
 To get started, thaw the pie shells for a few minutes and then prick or dock holes (or use pie weights instead).

 Spooky Eye Pies

 These shells cook for 12 minutes.
 You only want to lightly brown them.
-You can make your pie shells, but remember that all the measurements in this post are for using 3 1/2 inch (8.89 centimeters) tarts.
+You can make your pie shells, but remember that all the measurements in this post are for 3 1/2-inch (8.89 centimeters) tarts.

 Spooky Eye Pies